Magnetic monopole: Dirac's quantization

 One of the defining advances in quantum theory was Paul Dirac's work on developing a relativistic quantum electromagnetism.
 Before his formulation, the presence of electric charge was simply inserted into the equations of quantum mechanics (QM), but in 1931 Dirac showed that a discrete charge is implied by QM.
 That is to say, we can maintain the form of Maxwell's equations and still have magnetic charges.

-Consider a system consisting of a single stationary electric monopole (an electron, say) and a single stationary magnetic monopole, which would not exert any forces on each other.
-Classically, the electromagnetic field surrounding them has a momentum density given by the Poynting vector, and it also has a total angular momentum, which is proportional to the product q_{e}q_{m}, and is independent of the distance between them.
+Consider a system consisting of a single stationary electric monopole (i.e., an electron) and a single stationary magnetic monopole, which would not exert any forces on each other.
+Classically, the electromagnetic field surrounding them has a momentum density given by the Poynting vector, and it also has a total angular momentum, which is proportional to the product $q_\text{e} q_\text{m}$ and is independent of the distance between them.

-Quantum mechanics dictates, however, that angular momentum is quantized as a multiple of ħ, so therefore the product q_{e}q_{m} must also be quantized.
-This means that if even a single magnetic monopole existed in the universe, and the form of Maxwell's equations is valid, all electric charges would then be quantized.
+Quantum mechanics dictates, however, that angular momentum is quantized as a multiple of $\hbar$, so therefore the product $q_\text{e} q_\text{m}$ must also be quantized.
+This means that if magnetic monopoles do exist in nature, and the form of Maxwell's equations is valid, then electric charge is quantized.

 Although it would be possible simply to integrate over all space to find the total angular momentum in the above example, Dirac took a different approach.
-This led him to new ideas.
-He considered a point-like magnetic charge whose magnetic field behaves as q_{m}/r^{ 2} and is directed in the radial direction, located at the origin.
-Because the divergence of B is equal to zero everywhere except for the locus of the magnetic monopole at r = 0, one can locally define the vector potential such that the curl of the vector potential A equals the magnetic field B.
+This led him to new ideas: He considered a point-like magnetic charge located at the origin whose magnetic field behaves as $q_\text{m} / r^2$ and is directed in the radial direction.
+Because the divergence of $\mathbf{B}$ is equal to zero everywhere except for the locus of the magnetic monopole at $r = 0$, one can locally define the vector potential such that the curl of the vector potential $\mathbf{A}$ equals the magnetic field $\mathbf{B}$.